 This is called a wash sale.
 The IRS prohibits investors from selling and then immediately buying “substantially identical” stocks without a waiting period.
 The waiting period is 30 days before TLH and 30 days after.

 If you get dividends and decide to reinvest them, you could be guilty of a wash sale without realizing it.

 Doing Your Taxes

-This all sounds great but it also sounds complicated.
+This all sounds great, but it also seems complicated.
 How can the average person figure all this out?
 You don’t have to.

 If you have several investment accounts and your accountant wants to double check the netting to determine TLH and to check for any wash sales, they might charge so much that any gains made from TLH are lost paying him or her.

 When Not to TLH

 TLH is not always a good strategy.
 If your future tax bracket will be higher than your current one, you don’t want to employ TLH.
 In this scenario, it would be better to tax gain harvest.

 If your current capital gains rate is 0%, don’t TLH.
 If you plan to hold an investment for less than a year, you won’t have enough time to see any benefit.